Heiner Lauterbach

 Heiner Lauterbach ([ˈhaɪnɐ ˈlaʊtɐbax]; born 10 April 1953) is a German actor.

 Life and work

-Heiner Lauterbach was married to German actress Katja Flint who is the mother of his son Oscar (*1988).
+Heiner Lauterbach was married to German actress Katja Flint who is the mother of his son Oscar (born 1988).
 Later he had a relationship with Jenny Elvers.
 Since 7 September 2001 he has been married to Viktoria Skaf.
-They have two children: Maya (*2002) and Vito (*2007).
+They have two children: Maya (born 2002) and Vito (born 2007).
 Heiner Lauterbach is the dubbed German voice for several American actors.
 Among others, he has dubbed Richard Gere, Jack Nicholson and Christopher Reeve.

 Early life

 Lauterbach attended a Waldorf school, from which he graduated with a general certificate (Mittlere Reife).